Scout24/monitoring-config-generator/README.md

   and monitoring-config-generator will merge them in a similar manner.

-Merging of YAML-files: see yaml-server and yadt-minion
+Merging of YAML-files: see yaml-server
 ------------------------------------------------------

-The merging of YAML-files normally happens in yaml-server and is documented there, so please read [[https://github.com/ImmobilienScout24/yaml-server/blob/master/README.md][yaml-server/Readme.md]] for details.
+The merging of YAML-files normally happens in yaml-server and is documented there, so please read [yaml-server/Readme.md](https://github.com/ImmobilienScout24/yaml-server/blob/master/README.md) for details.
-You might also want to have a look at [[https://github.com/yadt/yadt-minion][yadt-minion]] which is the library used for merging the YAML-files in a directory.

 Output: You specify directory, filename is derived from filename or URL